 Written on a variety of different themes and tackling a range of poetic forms, our latest fantastic anthology is sure to have something for everyone, There are poems that will make you laugh, cry, and, most importantly, make you think.
 This diverse and entertaining collection is one that we are sure you will enjoy and come back to time and time again.”

 I am going to assume that these were books for a school or a college?
 I can’t find any information about them online, but I picked one up in a charity shop, opened it up to a random page and read the first poem that I saw.
 I loved the poem, so I proceeded to buy every copy of the book.
 Normal, I know.
-Anyone want a copy?
+Does anyone want a copy?

 The Penguin Book of Love Poetry